John Gray Kufa

-John Gray Kufa (died 1915) was a church leader and African landowner in the British Protectorate of Nyasaland (now Malawi).
+John Gray Kufa (died 1915) was a Malawian church leader and African landowner in the British Protectorate of Nyasaland (now Malawi).
 An outstanding product of the Church of Scotland’s Blantyre Mission, he became one of John Chilembwe’s closest associates and was executed following the Chilembwe uprising of January 1915.

 Early life and mission work

 The basic details of Kufa's life are known.
 He was educated and trained at the Blantyre Mission in southern Nyasaland and later established himself as a landowner.

 The Blantyre Mission’s superintendent David Clement Scott believed in racial equality and was called a "negrophile" for his outlook (as an insult).
 Before 1894, Scott picked seven African men to become deacons they were Harry Kambwiri Matecheta, John Macrae Chipuliko, Mungo Murray Chisuse, Thomas Mpeni, James Gray Kamlinje, James Auldearn Mwembe and Kufa.
 Scott's aim was to increase the role of Africans in the church's leadership, and one woman was also made a deacon.

 By the early 1900s, Kufa had worked in the Shire Highlands plantation economy.
 He left mission employment to serve as a hospital assistant on the Bruce estates at Magomero, bringing him into close contact with local settler agriculture and labour practices.

 Kufa was one of several elite Malawians who learned to use and to own a bicycle.
 These were prestige items that arrived around the turn of the century.
 The others included Duncan Njilimia, Gordon Mataka, and George Masangano who were all involved in John Chilembwe's later revolt.
 The bicycles were later plundered and it is speculated that one of these (made of wood) may now be in Birmingham's Thinktank Museum.